-LOCAL GOVERNMENT - A municipality, County, any special purpose district, any unit of government, or any other political subdivision of the state.
+Local Government- A municipality, county, any special purpose district, any unit of government, or any other political subdivision of the state.

-MAN-MADE VEGETATED MOUND - A mound, hill, or ridge of sand created by the deliberate placement of sand or sand trapping devices including sand fences, trees, or brush that is planted with dune vegetation.
+Manmade Vegetated Mound - A rise, hill, or ridge of sand created by the deliberate placement of sand or sand trapping devices including sand fences, trees, or brush and planted with dune vegetation.